 If the design is a futuristic sci-fi blockbuster poster, you will need a paper that can handle bright and vibrant colors with a high detail level.
 You are probably looking at around the 190 gsm and higher mark.

-This will also have a great effect on the paper you should use.
+This will also have a significant effect on the paper you should use.
 For example, if they are intended for lampposts, they will need to be light to wrap around the lamppost easily.

 If you are going guerrilla marketing style and want to “wheatpaste” your posters throughout the city, you will want to use lightweight paper.